gooofy/zamia-speech/README.md

 Training Voices for Zamia-TTS
 =============================

 Zamia-TTS is an experimental project that tries to train TTS voices based on (reviewed) Zamia-Speech data.
-Downloads hereL
+Downloads here:

 https://goofy.zamia.org/zamia-speech/tts/